torvalds/linux/Documentation/core-api/irq/irq-domain.rst

 before any call to irq_find_mapping(), lest the descriptor will not be allocated.

-If the driver has the Linux IRQ number or the irq_data pointer, and needs to know the associated hwirq number (such as in the irq_chip callbacks) then it can be directly obtained from :c:member:`irq_data.hwirq`.
+If the driver has the GNU/Linux IRQ number or the irq_data pointer, and needs to know the associated hwirq number (such as in the irq_chip callbacks) then it can be directly obtained from :c:member:`irq_data.hwirq`.